dsml4/dsml4s8e/README.md

 **D**ata **S**cience / **ML** flow(**4**) **s**tandalon(**8**)**e**
 **Dsml4s8e** is a python library that aims to extend Dagster to:

- 1. Simplify building of pipelines from **standalon** notebooks
+ 1. Simplify building of pipelines from **standalone** notebooks
  2. Standardize a structure of ML/DS pipeline projects to easy share and continuous improve them
  3. Manage pipelines data in a process of pipelines continuous improvement

 Dsml4s8e designed to support the following workflow:
  1. Define a project structure for your pipeline and a structure of the pipeline data catalog, see about `StorageCatalogABC`
- 2. Develop **standalon** Jupyter notebooks with **clear interface**, see specification below
+ 2. Develop **standalone** Jupyter notebooks with **clear interface**, see specification below
  3. Build a **pipeline** and deloy in vary environments(experimental/test/prod) and on vary infrastructure
- 4. Configure and run the certaine version of pipeline many times in vary environments and on vary infrastructure
+ 4. Configure and execute the certain pipeline version many times in vary environments and on vary infrastructure

 Dsml4s8e proper for build a cloud agnostic DSML platform.

-You can play with the demo pipeline skelet project:
+You can play with a demo pipeline skelet project:

 https://github.com/dsml4/pipeline_skelet